jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 The [GitHub Pages documentation](https://help.github.com/en/github/working-with-github-pages) is pretty good.
 I just powered through it all and certainly did not absorb all the information.
-It also hopped around a bit and punted to the Jekyll docs a bit (see below) but some stuff stuck.
+I also hopped around a bit and punted to the Jekyll docs a bit (see below) but some stuff stuck in this old brain.

 ### Read/skim the Jekyll Documentation